akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

 managed is at the discretion of the contractor as long as the location complies with the requirements listed below.

-The state will be provided with a limited amount of office space (1-2 desk spaces, co-located with DOH staff during contract specific travel).
+The state will provide with a limited amount of office space (1-2 desk spaces, co-located with DOH staff during contract specific travel).
 The contractor must provide any additional space that is needed.